0danteh/Quantum-Protein-Sequence-Folding-and-Model-Comparison/README.md

 4. The hybrid model is trained using protein sequences.
 Early stopping is employed to prevent overfitting.
 5. For comparison, a classical LSTM model is also built and benchmarked.
 Training time and memory usage are measured.

+## Results and Analysis

+- The hybrid quantum-classical model and classical model are compared based on training time, memory usage, and accuracy.
+- Insights into the potential benefits of quantum layers in neural networks for protein sequence analysis are discussed.